hannbarton/news-project/README.md

 2. Save the api key within your secrets.js folder in the root of the application and save it as `process.env.NEWS_API_KEY`
 3. Create a db called `news-project` in postgreSQL
 4. `npm run start-dev`

-### My application will:
-1. alert you if your email or password is incorrect
-2. alert you if you already have an account and you are trying to sign up again with the same email
-3. allow you to login and logout
-4. allow you to save articles to your account